jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 You may not always enjoy their feedback, but that's usually a sign that you need it.
 And remember, the feedback doesn't have to come from a coach, in the purest sense of the word.

 Nothing improved my writing faster than getting feedback on it.
 Whether that feedback came from an editor or a group, I've written tons of content and I still dread getting my content back with marks and suggestions on it.
-But nothing has made me a better writer quite like someone spotting run on sentences, poorly formed arguments, or when I use the same words repeatedly.&nbsp;
+But nothing has made me a write better quite like someone spotting run on sentences, poorly formed arguments, or when I use the same words repeatedly.&nbsp;

 ## How to become a better writer recap: